sigp/lighthouse/book/src/faq.md

 Another cause for missing attestations is due to the slowness in processing the block.
 When this happens, the debug log will show (the debug log can be found under `$datadir/beacon/logs`):

 ```
-DEBG Delayed head block, set_as_head_delay: Some(159.4ms), imported_delay: Some(1.89s), observed_delay: Some(2.40s), block_delay: 4.46s, slot: xxx, proposer_index: xxx, block_root: xxx, service: beacon
+DEBG Delayed head block                      set_as_head_delay: Some(93.579425ms), imported_delay: Some(1.460405278s), observed_delay: Some(2.540811921s), block_delay: 4.094796624s, slot: 6837344, proposer_index: 211108, block_root: 0x2c52231c0a5a117401f5231585de8aa5dd963bc7cbc00c544e681342eedd1700, service: beacon
 ```

-The things to note here are `imported_delay > 1s` and `observed_delay < 3s`.
+The fields to look for are `imported_delay > 1s` and `observed_delay < 3s`.
+The `imported_delay` is how long the node took to process the block.
 The `imported_delay` of larger than 1 second suggests that there is slowness in processing the block.
 It could be due to high CPU usage, high I/O disk usage or the clients are doing some background maintenance processes.
+The `observed_delay` is determined mostly by the proposer and partly by your networking setup (e.g., how long it took for the node to receive the block).
 The `observed_delay` of less than 3 seconds means that the block is not arriving late from the block proposer.
 Combining the above, this implies that the validator should have been able to attest to the block, but failed due to slowness in the node processing the block.

 ### <a name="vc-head-vote"></a> Sometimes I miss the attestation head vote, resulting in penalty.
 Is this normal?

 In general, it is unavoidable to have some penalties occasionally.
 This is particularly the case when you are assigned to attest on the first slot of an epoch and if the proposer of that slot releases the block late, then you will get penalised for missing the target and head votes.
 Your attestation performance does not only depend on your own setup, but also on everyone elses performance.

+You could also check for the sync aggregate participation percentage on block explorers such as [beaconcha.in](https://beaconcha.in/).
+A low sync aggregate participation percentage (e.g., 60-70%) indicates that the block that you are assigned to attest to may be published late.
+As a result, your validator fails to correctly attest to the block.

+Another possible reason for missing the head vote is due to reorg.
+The reorg happens due to the block is published late, and the proposer at block `n+1` reorged blocks `n` from the canonical chain.
+Due to the reorg, block `n` was never included in the chain.
+If you are assigned to attest at slot `n`, the head reward will be missed.

 ### <a name="vc-exit"></a> Can I submit a voluntary exit message without running a beacon node?